Decorative Icon

 Studios will actively be recruiting at conventions and conferences, such as GDC and devcom.
 You will want to come prepared and put your best foot forward.
 Have digital or physical copies of your resume and portfolio with you.

+Not all jobs are posted on a company website.
 If you have an established network, contact your colleagues in the industry.
 People are always willing to help others in the Games Industry find a job, especially during times of mass layoffs at a studio.
 Don't be afraid to reach out to friends and associates to find your next opportunity.

 Apply if you meet 50% of the listed requirements